sandragreiner/sandragreiner.github.io/index.md

 Welcome to my homepage!
 My name is Sandra and I'm passionate about improving the maintenance of complex software systems, particularly configurbale ones.
-I am Assistant Professor at the University of Southern Denmark (SDU) in the [ACP Section](https://acp.sdu.dk/).
+I am Associate Professor at the University of Southern Denmark (SDU) in the [ACP Section](https://acp.sdu.dk/).

-I am Software Vice-Coordinator and Core Group member in the EU Cost Action [roar-net](https://roar-net.eu/) and management group member of the [Fachgruppe Software-Reengineering (SRE)](https://fg-sre.gi.de/) of the German Informatics Society (GI).
+Furthermore, I am Software Vice-Coordinator and Core Group member in the EU Cost Action [roar-net](https://roar-net.eu/) and management group member of the [Fachgruppe Software-Reengineering (SRE)](https://fg-sre.gi.de/) of the German Informatics Society (GI).

 ## What can you discover on this website?